What is Depersonalization/Derealization Disorder?

-When you have a dream, you see everything that’s going on in the dream.
-You can watch yourself doing things, you see the people you interact with but somewhere in the back of your mind you know it’s just a dream.
+When you have a dream, you see everything going on in the dream.
+You can watch yourself doing things, you see the people you interact with, but somewhere in the back of your mind, you know it’s just a dream.
 It feels like your consciousness is outside your body.
 Nothing feels real.
 That’s what depersonalization/derealization can feel like.
-Our article will dig deep to find out what causes depersonalization/derealization disorder (DPD, DPDR), treatment options and how meditation for depersonalization & derealization helps achieve
+Our article will dig deep to find out what causes depersonalization/derealization disorder (DPD, DPDR), treatment options, and how meditation for depersonalization & derealization helps achieve

 What is Depersonalization/ Derealization Disorder?

 Depersonalization/derealization are psychiatric disorders and are considered disassociative disorders.
 People who have had it describe depersonalization/derealization disorder as feeling like you are outside your body and that everything is a dream.

 With depersonalization, you question if you are real, and with derealization, you ask if external actions are real.
 Someone can have one or both of these disorders.